 The pattern of the NRS since 1998 has been basically the same.
 1998 was the only year that the NRS spent only 1.5% on rosacea research.
 The years since that banner year of 1998 when the NRS received over $1.1 Million US Dollars the NRS has decided to up the money on rosacea research from 1.5% to about 10% on average.
 Whatever the amount donated the total spending on rosacea research remains about 10 per cent on average after that banner year of 1998.
 It should be noted that during this same period around 60% of the donations is spent to private contractors owned by Sam Huff, director of the NRS or Andrew Huff who also sits on the board of directors of the NRS.
 From 2001 on, the name of the private contractor was changed to Glendale Communications Group, Inc., owned by Sam Huff, and Park Mailing and Fulfillment, Inc., also owned by Sam Huff (view screenshots of the Illinois corporate lookup search results).
 Most of those years the NRS spent about 10% of its total donations each year on rosacea research.
 That means that for every dollar donated to the NRS about ten cents is spent on rosacea research.
 On average for many years around 60% of the donated funds are spent on private contractors owned by the director of the NRS.

-My posts and comments about the NRS for succeeding years are listed in the end notes.
+My posts and comments about the NRS for the years 2016 through 2018 are listed in the end notes.

 Brady Barrows, RRDi Treasurer